What is the mission of your practice?

 What are your fees?

-The practice operates on a retainer basis of 10 hours of service at $600 hourly, which is $6,000.
+The practice operates on a retainer basis of $6,500 for 10 hours of service over a 12-month period.

 What does working with you look like in general?